explosivegaming/scenario/README.md

 5) Once you have made your config changes: open Factorio, select either single or multiplayer, select (host) new game, and finally select our scenario which will be called `scenario-master` or `scenario-dev` under user scenarios.

 6) You will now be asked to generate your map and the scenario will load all selected modules.
-If any module does not load as expected please check `factorio-current.log` in your Factorio directory for errors and report them to our [issues page](issues).
+If any module does not load as expected please check `factorio-current.log` in your Factorio directory for errors and report them to our [issues page][issues].

 ## Contributing